WarioWare D.I.Y.: WarioWare: D.I.Y. Showcase

 WarioWare D.I.Y. also uses connectivity with a WiiWare title called WarioWare: D.I.Y.
-Showcase, (Note: Known in Japan as Asobu Made in Ore (あそぶメイドイン俺)) unofficially called WarioWare: Do It Yourself Showcase in PAL regions, allowing users to upload their creations to play on a big screen, and even upload them for contests.
+Showcase, (Note: Known in Japan as Asobu Made in Ore (あそぶメイドイン俺)) known as WarioWare: Do It Yourself - Showcase in PAL regions, allowing users to upload their creations to play on a big screen, and even upload them for contests.
 The game allows players to play up to 72 pre-made games, listen to pre-made music, or read pre-made comics.
 Players can also play, listen, or read the things they have already made.
 Along with that, users can fill out surveys for games that their friends have made.
 They can also download new content as it becomes available and upload their games for other players to download.
 WarioWare: D.I.Y.
 Showcase also includes an unlockable versus mode, but options are limited to shuffling every game, user-created and pre-made, alike.